-'''

-primary :

-name function_call_args

-'''

-'''

-function call args :

-"(" [ function arguments ] ")"

-function arguments :
+function_arguments :

-function argument [ "," function arguments]
+function_argument [ "," function_arguments]

-| named arguments
+| named_arguments

-named arguments: named argument [ "," named arguments ]
+named_arguments: named_argument [ "," named_arguments ]

-named argument: IDENT "=" function argument
+named_argument: IDENT "=" function_argument

-function argument : function name "(" [ named arguments ] ")" | expression
+function_argument : function name "(" [ named_arguments ] ")" | expression '''

-'''

 The interpretation of a function call is as follows: First, a list of unfilled slots is created for all formal input parameters.
 If there are N positional arguments, they are placed in the first N slots, where the order of the parameters is given by the order of the component declarations in the function definition.
 Next, for each named argument identifier = expression, the identifier is used to determine the corresponding slot.
 This slot shall be not filled [otherwise an error occurs] and the value of the argument is placed in the slot, filling it.
 When all arguments have been processed, the slots that are still unfilled are filled with the corresponding default value of the function definition.
+The default values may depend on other inputs (these dependencies must be acyclical in the function) - the values for those other inputs will then be substituted into the default values (this process may be repeated if the default value for that input depend on another input).
+The default values for inputs may not depend on non-input variables in the function.
 There shall be no remaining unfilled slots [otherwise an error occurs] and the list of filled slots is used as the argument list for the call.